ceejbot/scaling-registry-2014/scaling-registry.md

 ## [fit] request latency
 ## [fit] event counts

----

-# [fit] Metrics for everything.

 ^ Process restarts; bytes in & out of load balancers.
-We saved $20K on our networking bandwidth bill by monitoring what our haproxies were doing & choking off a healthcheck gone mad.

 ---

 # [fit] metrics ==
 # [fit] visibility

 ^ What is your system doing?
 What does it look like on a normal day?
 What are its trends?
+We saved $20K on our networking bandwidth bill by monitoring what our haproxies were doing & choking off a healthcheck gone mad.

 ---